Runaway (Kanye West song): Later performances

-On December 9, 2021, West headlined a benefit concert at the Los Angeles Memorial Coliseum with fellow rapper Drake to raise clemency for Larry Hoover.
+West would later include "Runaway" on the set lists of the Watch the Throne Tour (2011–2012), the Yeezus Tour (2013–2014), and the Saint Pablo Tour (2016).
+On October 16, 2021, West performed "Runaway" at a Venice wedding for D'Estree founder Geraldine Guiotte and Tiffany & Co EVP Alexander Arnault.
+On December 9, West headlined a benefit concert at the Los Angeles Memorial Coliseum with fellow rapper Drake to raise clemency for Larry Hoover.
 During the solo portion of his set, West performed an emotional rendition of "Runaway", altering the outro's lyrics into a plea for his estranged wife, Kim Kardashian, to "run right back" to him.
+West's rendition of the song led to Drake emotionally tearing up.